malwinabelczewska/Phonebook-app/README.md

 - **Environment Management**: dotenv for API key management

 ### Technology Choices
 - **Gradio**: Selected for its simplicity in creating web interfaces for ML applications with minimal code.
-Perfect for this interview task as it allows focusing on core functionality rather than frontend development.
+Perfect for this task as it allows focusing on core functionality rather than frontend development.
 - **SQLite**: Chosen for its lightweight, serverless nature that requires no configuration while still providing a robust SQL interface.
 Ideal for this simple application where a full database server would be overkill.

 ## Installation